matomo-org/matomo-sdk-ios/README.md

 ### Sending custom events

-Instead of using the convenience functions for events and sreenviews for example you can create your event manually and even send custom tracking parameters.
-This feature isn't usable from Objective-C.
+Instead of using the convenience functions for events and screen views for example you can create your event manually and even send custom tracking parameters.
+This feature isn't available from Objective-C.

 ```
 func sendCustomEvent() {